 Dementia caregiver guilt doesn't work like this.

-The moments that trigger it — blocking the number, losing patience, taking a break, having needs of your own — are not actually violations of your values.
+The moments that trigger it, blocking the number, losing patience, taking a break, having needs of your own, are not actually violations of your values.
 Needing sleep is not a moral failure.
 Having limited patience after forty calls in a day is not cruelty.
 Screening a call when you are in the middle of something that cannot be interrupted is not abandonment.

-The guilt shows up anyway, because you love her and you're doing your best and your best sometimes doesn't look like the person you want to be.
+The guilt shows up anyway, because you love their and you're doing your best and your best sometimes doesn't look like the person you want to be.
 The guilt is the gap between who you are on your best day and who you are when you are depleted.

 It is not a signal that you're doing something wrong.
 It is a signal that you're doing too much alone.